Image via Paramount Pictures

 Image via the Boston Globe

-He then moved on to putting those in the room to either sleep or check their message with a dry recap of some of the things done with taxpayers’ money in Quincy.
+The mayor then moved on to putting those in the room to either sleep or discreetly checking their cellphone messages given his dry stump speech recap of some of the things done with taxpayers’ money locally as opposed to providing a detailed discussion of how much and where he plans to spend 459 large.

-At the same time, Quincy Quarry News had projected upwards of a 10% spending increase for the coming year.
+At the same time, Quincy Quarry News had projected upwards of a 10% spending increase for the coming year instead of the 8.6% increase one must manually calculate as the mayor did not note the rate of the spending increase proposed from current year spending.

 | quincy news